 - Participation in the Honors Program for at least two semesters

-- Maintenance of a GPA of 3.2 or better
+- Maintenance of an overall GPA of 3.2 or better

 - Completion of 10 hours of on campus service or community service

 - Completion of 15 units in honors classes and contracts with a "B" or better

 - Completion of an associate degree or fulfillment of admissions requirements to a four-year institution